zeroluck/docs/sources/reference/lib/using-scim.md

 response.getStatusCode() // this will give you the Status code String result = response.getResponseBodyString(); // this will give you Response body
 ```
-Another method of using updatePerson is to pass *User* object to this method:
+Another method of using *updatePerson* is to pass an *User* object to
+this method:

 ```
 User newUser = new User();